Pregnancy Nose Swelling: Causes, Symptoms & Prevention

 If you are pregnant, you are bound to experience certain changes in your body.
-Some of these changes such as tender breasts, pigmentation, swelling of ankles, and more are expected, but then there are certain changes like swelling in the nose is not expected at all.
+Some of these changes, such as tender breasts, pigmentation, swelling of ankles, and more, are expected, but then there are certain changes, like Nose swelling in pregnancy, which is very unusual and surely not expected.
 Yes, swelling in the nose is also a symptom of pregnancy.
 If you feel that your nose is getting bigger and wider, it could be due to hormonal changes.
-As the progesterone and oestrogen hormone levels are high during pregnancy, hence it may lead to swelling in your nose and other parts of the body too.
+As the progesterone and oestrogen hormone levels are high during pregnancy, it may also lead to swelling in your nose and other body parts.

 What Are Some Unusual Symptoms of Pregnancy?

-Swelling in the nose during pregnancy is not a normal symptom of pregnancy and obviously you will worry.
-But if you have a fair idea of why it happens, you might be able to take care of those problems.
+Swelling in the nose during pregnancy is not a normal pregnancy symptom; obviously, you will worry.
+But if you have a fair idea of why it happens, you might be able to handle those problems.

 - During the first trimester of pregnancy, the blood vessels expand to send more blood to the growing foetus.
 These blood vessels expand in the sinuses and nasal passages too, thus causing a slight swelling in the nose.

-- During the last trimester of pregnancy, water retention in the face may cause the nose to swell to a great extent.
+- During the last trimester of pregnancy, water retention in the face may cause the nose to swell greatly.

 - High blood pressure levels during pregnancy can also cause swelling in the nose.

-- Swelling in the nose or an increase in the size of the nose can be attributed to the changes in the hormonal system of the body.
+- Swelling in the nose or an increase in the size of the nose can be attributed to changes in the body’s hormonal system.